- Sphere Engine overview

 For this stage you can use:

-• access the stdout data (or path to file) and the stderr data (or path to file) from the "init" stage using se_utils.stage module.
+data (or path to file) from the "init" stage usingse_utils.stage

 This stage is dedicated to executing the end user's code.
 The Content Manager should expect a wide range of program behaviors.
 In this case, no behavior is considered to be abnormal - the Sphere Engine Containers will handle many types of failures here (e.g., time limit exceeded, run-time error, excessive use of resources) and allow for further processing in the next stage.